Always reachable. And nothing’s beyond our grasp.

 Severance agreements can be a helpful tool for transitioning through a job loss.
 They extend some temporary stability during a time of upheaval by offering benefits like pay, insurance coverage and even continued access to company perks.
 But businesses don’t trade away money and benefits without asking for something in

-Employee rights under the Family and Medical Leave Act (FMLA)
+What are my rights under the Family and Medical Leave Act (FMLA)?

 At the best workplaces, employers accept and understand that employees have lives outside of their jobs.
-While it can be tricky to balance overlapping responsibilities at times, most people make it work.
+While it can be difficult to balance overlapping responsibilities, most people make it work.
 Sometimes, though, a health issue or life change takes precedence over everything else.
-Maybe it’s a happy event,
+Maybe it’s a happy event, like the

 If you are seeking an attorney, completing the form below will allow us to determine if we can help.
 The more detail you can provide us, the better we can help.